-When managing capital, management's objective is to ensure the entity continues as a going concern as well as to maintain optimal returns to shareholders and benefits for other stakeholders.
+When managing capital, Management's objective is to ensure the entity continues as a going concern as well as to maintain optimal returns to shareholders and benefits for other stakeholders.
 Management also aims to maintain a capital structure that ensures a balanced cost of capital available to the entity.

 One method that Management monitors capital, is through the gearing ratio (net debt / total capital).
-The gearing ratio at reporting date has decreased slightly from the prior year.
-Net debt decreased by \$200k from FY2015.
+The gearing ratio at reporting date decreased from the prior year.Net debt decreased by \$1.2m from FY2016.
 The gross debt decreased by \$1.4m from the prior year.
-The net debt did not decrease in the same proportion due to lower cash reserves this year compared to last year.
-Cash decreased this year as a result of principal debt repayments of approximately \$2.2m, as well as a dividend payment of \$1.33m.
-Management intend to continually reduce this ratio by repaying part of its debt using internally generated funds.
+Cash decreased this year as a result of principal debt repayments, a dividend payment and other commitments.
+Management intends to continually reduce this ratio by repaying part of its debt using internally generated funds.